retest/recheck-web/README.md

 Imagine you could:

-1. Have your end-to-end tests actually fail when the website is broken or unusable
+1. Have your end-to-end tests actually fail when the website is broken or unusable (including visual regressions)
 2. Have your tests _NOT_ fail when something as insignificant as an element ID changes
 3. Maintain your tests with minimal effort

 ***recheck-web*** gives you these superpowers, and more.

-## Table of contents
+## Table of Contents

 - [Example](#example)
 - [Benefits](#benefits)